 Copyright Royalty Board, Library of Congress.

-The Copyright Royalty Judges propose to amend regulations governing the electronic filing of documents through the Copyright Royalty Board's electronic filing system (eCRB) to permit attorney designees with approved eCRB user accounts to file on behalf of attorneys.
-The Judges solicit comments on the proposed amendments.
+The Copyright Royalty Judges are amending regulations governing the electronic filing of documents through the Copyright Royalty Board's electronic filing system (eCRB) to permit attorney designees with approved eCRB user accounts to file on behalf of attorneys.

-Docket: For access to the docket to read background documents or comments received, go to eCRB at https://app.crb.gov and perform a case search for docket 20-CRB-0013-RM.
+Docket: For access to the docket to read background documents, go to eCRB at https://app.crb.gov and perform a case search for docket 20-CRB-0013-RM.

 Start Further Info